Key Takeaways

 Sensory Diet Fundamentals

 As you explore the concept of a sensory diet, remember it’s a tailored plan that addresses your child’s unique sensory processing needs.
-With critical components spanning various sensory inputs, such as tactile and proprioceptive, it’s crafted to enhance regulation and integration.
+Its critical components span various sensory inputs, such as tactile and proprioceptive, and it’s crafted to enhance regulation and integration.
 Effective implementation relies on strategic planning and collaboration with an occupational therapist, ensuring that activities are beneficial and enjoyable for your child.

 Defining Sensory Diet